Murcia Murcia, Spain Travel Guide

 RENFE, Spain's national rail operator, manages train services.
 High-speed (AVE) trains connect Murcia to Madrid in about 2.5-3 hours.
 Regional trains connect Murcia city to nearby cities like Cartagena, Alicante, and Lorca.
 Murcia del Carmen train station is the main hub.

 The Estación de Autobuses de Murcia serves as the central hub.
 ALSA is the main long-distance coach operator.
-It links to metropolitan areas throughout Spain (Madrid, Barcelona, Valencia) and within Murcia (Cartagena, Lorca, La Manga).
+It connects to metropolitan areas throughout Spain (Madrid, Barcelona, Valencia) and within Murcia (Cartagena, Lorca, La Manga).

 Spain's motorways (autopistas) and national roads (autovías/carreteras nacionales) form an excellent network.
 Some motorways have tolls.
 Drivers can be assertive; defensive driving is advisable.

-Is offered in some coastal towns and larger cities.
+You can get it in some coastal towns and larger cities.

 Similar to car rentals.
 Experience riding is suggested.